nickmonad/bips.dev/web/content/119/index.md

 redeem her 1 BTC from the contract.
 Both input UTXOs may have the exact same Path B, or only one.

-The issue with these constructs is that there are N\! orders that the inputs can be ordered in and it's not generally possible to restrict the ordering.
+The issue with these constructs is that there are N! orders that the inputs can be ordered in and it's not generally possible to restrict the ordering.